-Inside the dark world of 'incels'
+Plymouth shooting: Inside the dark world of 'incels'

 One said: "DON'T be selfish.
 Go to an elementary school and kill some children before you commit suicide.
 Please!?!"

 Messages like that aren't unusual in the incel community.
-When someone mentions that they have suicidal thoughts, they're often egged on by other posters.
+When someone mentions that they have suicidal thoughts, they're often egged on by others in the group.

-As we speak, Liam, the 19-year-old UK incel, tries to joke about Rodger's murder spree.
+As we speak, Liam, the young man in the UK involved with incel groups, tries to joke about Rodger's murder spree.

 "I don't think it was even that wrong," he says, laughing nervously.
 When I push, he does say: "It's common sense, it's wrong to kill people."

-Note: This article was first published in May 2018 and has been updated.